richlloydmiles/user-meta-list/readme.txt

 The User list is configured via the Select 'User Meta Profile Options' page which is listed as a sub-menu item under "Settings".
 A box will appear where you can select which user meta information to display on the user profile page as well as an example.
+You can also edit the heading title text of the configured list.

 == Installation ==